Issues/ Programs List

 SUBMITTED BY: Brent Turner

 - Monday through Sunday, one :30-second report per hour

 - Traffic three times an hour at 5:00am until 9:00am and two times an hour at 3:00 pm until 5:00 pm, Monday through Friday.

 - Sunday mornings at 6:00am.
 A 30-minute public affairs program, addressing issues of interest ranging from political to health.

-Through its regular ascertainment process, Summit Media Corporation has determined that the following issues are important to the Louisville, Kentucky community.
+Through its regular ascertainment process, Summit Media Corporation has determined that the following issues are important to the Lyndon, Kentucky community.

 TOPICS RELATING TO:

 The financial world was shocked when the FBI began investigating Wall Street big shot Steve Cohen and his company SAC Capital.
 We discuss what they were looking for, what they found, and what it all means going forward.